Legal issues of Chris Brown: 2016 Mike G assault case

-False allegation of gun threats
+2016 false gun threat allegation and defamation lawsuit

 In the early hours of August 30, 2016, a woman called the police and accused Brown of threatening her with a gun inside his house.
 Police were called, but Brown denied them entry without a warrant.
 When they returned with one, Brown refused them entry and began what news sources referred to as a "standoff" with the LAPD, including the robbery-homicide division and SWAT team.
 During this time, Brown was seen posting videos on Instagram, in which he rails against the police and the media coverage of the activity at his house.
 He denounced media reports that he was "barricaded" inside his house, complained about the helicopters flying overhead, and called the police "idiots" and "the worst gang in the world."
 He said that he was innocent and "What I do care about is you are defacing [sic] my name and my character and integrity".
 Brown was arrested and later released from jail on $250,000 bail.
 On September 1, 2016, Brown's lawyer, Mark Geragos, stated that there was no standoff and that, with regard to the LAPD search, "nothing was found to corroborate her statement."
 Charges were later dropped after prosecutors declined to arraign Brown on the felony charges.
 Brown later sued the accuser for defamation, prevailing in the lawsuit, after it was ruled that the defendant brought to court false and defamatory statements about Brown, through her incriminating text messages where she said that "Brown kicked [her] out of his house because [she] called his friend jewelry fake" and she was "going to set him up and call the cops and say that he tried to shoot [her]".
 Brown later told Good Morning America: "My character’s been defaced.
 I’m glad that all my real supporters know me and know the truth and they’ll see the truth."

-Karrueche order of protection
+2017 Karrueche Tran restraining order

 In 2017, Brown's ex-girlfriend Karrueche Tran was granted a 5-year restraining order against him by a judge in Santa Monica, California, after she shared text messages and voicemails in court where Brown threatened her and demanded she return diamond rings and other gifts given during their relationship.
+Brown did not appear at the restraining order hearing and publicly denied the allegations, stating: "She doesn't need a restraining from me.
+I need one from them. (...)
+And I will not just accept any papers from any lawyer and I will not go to court admit guilt to further tarnish who I am.
+I pled guilty in the Rihanna case because I was.
+I refuse to allow these evil hearted people to label me and lie because they think it will skyrocket their career.
+Just stay away from me."